 On the other hand, remote monitoring can also flag high-risk patients who would benefit from a proactive phone consultation or telemedicine visit.
 These proactive visits, which may be reimbursable depending on the patient’s health plan, can help prevent patients from needing to seek medical care outside the home, which is important in times of quarantine.

 RPM can make care coordination more efficient.
 How much time do patients spend filling out medical questionnaires at the start of each appointment?
 How much time per visit do clinicians spend asking patients questions about their symptoms and changes in behavior?
 Patient-generated health data from RPM programs can be a great help on both sides of this equation.

 When RPM is successful, the patient no longer has to wrack their brain to summarize months’ worth of symptoms, and the clinician has a reliable and objective source of data at the point of care.
 Best of all, this allows more time to discuss treatment and important health concerns.

 Outside of the clinic, RPM continues to enhance care coordination.
 Rather than follow up with every patient on the phone after their office visits, clinical staff can monitor who is not adhering to their treatment and focus more effort on those patients.

 While these are the primary reasons we’ve seen practices implement RPM, there are many more depending on the nuances of each practice.
-If you’re interested in learning more about RPM for your organization, watch a recording of our remote care webinar here or send us an email at [email protected].
+If you’re interested in learning more about RPM for your organization, send us an email at email@example.com.

 This is part one in a series on implementing remote patient monitoring in clinical settings.
 In the next post, we discuss the planning and resources needed to launch a successful program.